-- Pneumonia vaccine - Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary - Hepatitis B vaccine if you are at high or intermediate risk of getting hepatitis B - Other vaccines if you are at risk and they meet Medicare Part B coverage rules such as Tetanus, diphtheria, and pertussis (T-DAP) when related to the treatment of an injury or direct exposure to a disease or condition.
+- Pneumonia vaccine - Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary - Hepatitis B vaccine if you are at high or intermediate risk of getting hepatitis B - COVID-19 vaccine - Other vaccines if you are at risk and they meet Medicare Part B coverage rules such as tetanus, diphtheria, and pertussis (T-DAP) when related to the treatment of an injury or direct exposure to a disease or condition.

+Immunizations are generally covered under Medicare Part B if they are being administered for medical treatment or in relation to an injury.
 We also cover some vaccines under our Part D prescription drug benefit.

-Note: Vaccines for shingles, tetanus/diphtheria/pertussis prevention and travel may be covered under your Part D benefit.
+Note: Vaccines for shingles, such as Shingrix®, tetanus/diphtheria/pertussis prevention and travel may be covered under your Part D benefit.
 See Chapter 6, section 8.1 for additional information.